Updated

 1. Who must attend a California AB541 program?

-- it is the driver’s first DUI within a 10-year period, and
+- it is your first DUI within a 10-year period, and

-Drivers must attend this alcohol awareness school regardless of whether they were convicted of, or pled guilty or “nolo contendere” to their DUI charge.2 This includes a charge of either:
+You must attend this alcohol awareness school regardless of whether you were convicted of, or pled guilty or “nolo contendere” to your DUI charge.2 This includes a charge of either:

-Please note that this an AP includes people convicted of DUI of alcohol and those convicted of DUI of drugs (DUID).
+Please note that you have to do the AB541 program no matter whether you are convicted of DUI of alcohol or DUI of drugs (DUID).

 2. What is the purpose of the program?